 - Powdered sugar: Also known as confectioners sugar or icing sugar.
 It sweetens the cheesecake filling without changing the texture.

 - Vanilla extract: Pure vanilla extract will deliver the best flavor.

 - Heavy whipping cream: Needs to be fridge cold before whipping it.
 Make sure to buy a heavy whipping cream that’s at least 36% fat.

 - Angel food cake: I prefer to use a store-bought angel food cake when making this recipe, so there’s no baking required!
 You can feel free to use something else like a pound cake, but I love the light and airy pieces of cubed angel food cake when it comes to this trifle.

 - Fresh berries: I used a blend of fresh strawberries and blueberries.
-I don’t recommend using frozen berries as they have a slimy texture once thawed.
+I don’t recommend using frozen berries.

 How to Make a Berry Trifle

 To make this angel food cake trifle, you’ll first need to whip up the cheesecake filling.
 Using an electric mixer, beat the cream cheese until smooth.
 Add in the sugar and vanilla and mix until combined, then add the heavy whipping cream and continue mixing until soft peaks form.

 Then, it’s just a matter of layering the ingredients.
 Place half of the angel food cake pieces in the bottom of a large trifle dish, then spoon half the cheesecake mixture over top.
 Sprinkle with berries, then repeat this process once more.

 For the berries in this trifle, I love to use a mix of strawberries and blueberries.
 With 4th of July just around the corner, the strawberries and blueberries make a festive dessert.
 Any kind of berry would work well in this recipe too, so feel free to change it up!